 In June 2018, we granted 190,000 RSUs and 446,500 PSUs under long term incentive plans with performance and/or service-based milestones with graded and/or cliff vesting over three to four years.
-For one of the long term incentive plans, under which 106,500 PSUs were granted, the actual number of shares of our common stock into which each PSU may convert are subject to a multiplier of up to 267% based on the level at which the performance conditions are achieved.
+In April 2019, we granted an additional 100,000 PSUs under one of the existing long term incentive plans with performance based milestones and cliff vesting.
+For one of the existing long term incentive plans, under which 106,500 PSUs were granted, the actual number of shares of our common stock into which each PSU may convert was subject to a multiplier of up to 267% based on the level at which the performance conditions were achieved.
+The actual number of shares of our common stock into which each PSU will convert is at a multiplier of 142% based on the performance conditions being achieved as of March 31, 2019 and will continue to vest through June 2022.
+For an existing long term incentive plan, under which 150,000 PSUs were granted, the actual number of shares of our common stock into which each PSU may convert was subject to a multiplier of up to 100% if all performance conditions were achieved or 0% if no performance conditions were achieved.
+The actual number of shares of our common stock into which each PSU will convert is at a multiplier of 100% based on the performance conditions being achieved as of December 31, 2019 and will cliff vest in June 2021.

 Compensation expense for the performance-based awards is recorded over the estimated service period for each milestone when the performance conditions are deemed probable of achievement.
-For the period ended March 31, 2019, the stock compensation expense recorded during the period was for service-based awards and performance conditions deemed probable of achievement and/or achieved.
-For PSUs containing performance conditions which were not deemed probable of achievement at March 31, 2019, no stock compensation expense was recognized.
+For the period ended June 30, 2020, the stock compensation expense recorded during the period was for service-based awards and performance conditions deemed probable of achievement and/or achieved.
+For PSUs containing performance conditions which were not deemed probable of achievement at June 30, 2020, no stock compensation expense was recognized.

 In July 2018, we granted 77,243 PSUs to executives with performance milestones and graded vesting over four years.
 The shares of our common stock into which each PSU may convert is subject to a multiplier up to 150% based on the level at which the performance condition is achieved.
 Compensation expense for the performance-based awards is recorded over the estimated service period when the performance condition is deemed probable of achievement.
 The actual number of shares of our common stock into which each PSU converted was at a multiplier of 83% based on the performance condition being achieved as of December 31, 2018.
+These PSUs will continue to vest through July 2022.